How can I get my collection appraised?

 - Decide whether you need a specialist or a generalist.
 If your collection is highly specialized, you should try to find an appraiser who has domain knowledge in that category rather than someone who knows antiques broadly.
-Find someone who’s familiar with recent transactions in your category, not only on eBay but at auction houses and other traditional venues.

 - Make sure you get a detailed, itemized appraisal report in writing.
-An appraisal should be thorough, with detailed documentation on an item by item basis—this will become very important if your items are ever lost or damaged.
+An appraisal should be thorough, with detailed documentation on an item-by-item basis—this will become very important if your items are ever lost or damaged.
 The Uniform Standards of Professional Appraisal Practice (USPAP) cites the minimum components of a proper appraisal—most professional appraisers use this format.